One summer in the late 90s...

 I love so many forms of art and media, but I'm a writer first.
 Even as hi! becomes *wave* becomes 👋 in day-to-day hellos — I believe big time in the ability of the written word to identify, articulate, and address problems.
 A picture might be worth a thousand words, but my thousand and your thousand can be miles apart — and I think we still need words to bring us back together.

 Adam Valen Levinson is an affiliate of the Middle East Institute, and a Fellow at the Center for Cultural Sociology at Yale University, where he studies senses of humor as a key to cross cultural understanding.
+In 2018, the International Society of Humor Scholars granted him their Young Scholar Award.

 He has written, filmed, and photographed for Al Jazeera, The Paris Review, Haaretz, Neue Zürcher Zeitung, and VICE, and did college stints at the Meccas of real fake news: The Colbert Report and The Onion.
 All of his stories are true.